ksytwu100/semantic-webpage-refactor/README.md

 User Story

-By following accessibility standards for website optimizations that will benefit both businesses and individuals.
+By following accessibility standards for website optimizations.

 Usage